The tools of PR for startups out there in the marketplace are many and varied and it can be hard to know what’s essential and what’s a distraction.

 They can be invaluable agents for you in getting noticed by the big players through their own promotional work.

 And of course, it’s always good to make friends with people on the way up!
-If you do decide you want to outsource this work, here at Pressfarm we can advise on and manage getting coverage for you.
+If you do decide you want to outsource this work, here at Pressfarm we can advise on and manage your media coverage for you.
+With an affordable PR package, you can get a winning press release, a few engaging guest posts, and a creative media kit.
+All of this content is designed to help you capture media attention and inspire action among your target audience.

 Tools of PR for Startups #9: Press Release Distribution